chaolongwang/SEEKIN/README.md

 * 7.2 _.kin

-This file provides the kinship estimation for all pairs of individuals.
-The first line is the header line.
-The first two columns correspond to the individual ID for the first and second individual of pair.
-The third column denotes the number of SNPs used for kinship estimation, and the fourth column represents the estimated kinship coefficient.
+This file provides the kinship estimation for all pairs of individuals.The columns are individual ID for the first and second individual of pair, number of SNPs used, the estimated kinship coefficient, respectively.
 One example is as following:
   ```
   Ind1    Ind2    NSNP    Kinship
   S1      S2      8592    0.0231